ehorodyski-ionic/cap-tutorial-local-plugin/docs/native-android.md

     JSObject orientationType = new JSObject();
     switch (rotation) {
         case Surface.ROTATION_90:
+            orientationType.put("angle", 90);
             orientationType.put("type", "landscape-primary");
-            orientationType.put("angle", 90);
+            return orientationType;
         case Surface.ROTATION_180:
+            orientationType.put("angle", 180);
             orientationType.put("type", "portrait-secondary");
-            orientationType.put("angle", 180);
+            return orientationType;
         case Surface.ROTATION_270:
+            orientationType.put("angle", -90);
             orientationType.put("type", "landscape-secondary");
-            orientationType.put("angle", -90);
+            return orientationType;
         default:
+            orientationType.put("angle", 0);
             orientationType.put("type", "portrait-primary");
-            orientationType.put("angle", 0);
-    }
             return orientationType;
     }
+}
 ```

-Unfortunately, there is no way to obtain the orientation angle through the iOS APIs.
+Unfortunately, there is no way to obtain the orientation angle through the Android APIs.
 That's OK, we can derive what those values should be by playing around with the [Screen Orientation Web API](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation/angle).
 Which is exactly what I did for you 😊

 Next, wire up the `orientation` method in `SwiftOrientationPlugin.swift` to call our implementation: